iSach/clipmorph/DEPLOYMENT.md

 > [!NOTE]
 > We were not able to implement the pipeline that allows users to upload
-> their styles that then start a model training automatically, as we are
+> their styles that then start a model training automatically, mainly because we were
-> unable to obtain a GPU online for training.
+> unable to obtain a GPU online for training, so we dropped this idea.